Search Google Appliance

 If a student feels that they need more time to prepare for a hearing or have a time conflict, they may request to reschedule the hearing.
 Reasonable requests for rescheduling of a hearing will often be honored, so long as there are compelling reason to postpone the hearing.
 However, UHRL reserves the right to choose the time/location of the hearing.

-Students may contact the Housing and Residence Life Student Services office at 541-725-4375 or reslife@pdx.edu at least 24 hours before their hearing time to reschedule their meeting.
+Students may contact the Housing and Residence Life Student Services office at 503-725-4375 or reslife@pdx.edu at least 24 hours before their hearing time to reschedule their meeting.
 If a student fails to appear at the hearing, the hearing body may make a decision on the case in their absence.
+When the hearing body decides a case in the student’s absence, it will wait at least 15 minutes after the assigned hearing time to establish that the student is not coming, rather than simply running late.

 Conduct Meetings

 These meetings seek to determine whether or not a student is responsible for the charged violations by collecting and reviewing the available information.
-The conduct officer or board will look at available information and determine the outcome of the case by a preponderance of the evidence (what more likely than not happened).
-Note that this threshold is different than a “beyond reasonable doubt” burden of proof that the justice system works under.
+The conduct officer or peer conduct board will look at available information and determine the outcome of the case by a preponderance of the evidence (what more likely than not happened).
+Note that this threshold is different than the “beyond reasonable doubt” burden of proof that the criminal justice system works under.

-A hearing officer or body will seek to decide on the outcome of a case in the hearing when possible.
-In the event that the hearing officer needs to verify information, interview additional witnesses, or corroborate accounts, the hearing officer may defer the outcome decision to a later time.
+A hearing officer or body will seek to decide the outcome of a case in the hearing when possible.
+If the hearing officer needs to verify information, interview additional witnesses, or corroborate accounts, the hearing officer may defer the outcome decision to a later time.

 Sanctions